NaimChowdhury/college_scorecard_analysis/README.md

         6	Small Town (an incorporated place or Census-designated place with a population less than 25,000 and greater than or equal to 2,500 and located outside a CMSA or MSA)
         7	Rural, Outside MSA (any territory designated as rural by the Census Bureau that is outside a CMSA or MSA of a Large or Mid-Size City)
         8	Rural, Inside MSA (any territory designated as rural by the Census Bureau that is within a CMSA or MSA of a Large or Mid-Size City)

+- LATITUDE, LONGITUDE?
+Could possibly do a nice map of the location of low income schools, schools that are on HCM2, or some other info.
+May end up using!

+- CCBASIC (a classification of some kind. lots of super interesting values. where are all the faith based schools? what abotu law schools? tribal colleges?)

+- HBCU, PBI, ANNHI, TRIBAL, AANAPII, HSI, NANTI, MENONLY, WOMENONLY, RELAFFIL, almost all variables are boolean, but the relaffil is broken down by religion. revisit in the data dictionary!

+- ADM_RATE, ADM_RATE_ALL, admissions rate

+- UG, UGDS_WHITE, UGDS_BLACK etc., the share of students who are white, black, enrollment of all students, etc

+- Family income buckets variables 560-595

+- Family income buckets of students who receive Title IV financial aid, variables 596-619

+- TUITIONFEE_IN, TUITIONFEE_OUT, TUITIONFEE_PROG

+- AVGFACSAL (average faculty salary)

+-  PFTFAC (proportion of faculty that is full time)